-\begin{theorem} Suppose $T$ is $\rcf$ and $\varphi(x;y)$ is an $L$-formula which is stable.
-Then $\varphi(x;y)$ is equivalent over $T$ to a disjunction of formulas equationally isomorphic to a special stable $L$-formula. \end{theorem} One could ask whether the statement of the above theorem also holds for a general stable $L(M)$-formula $\phi(x;y)$, and we think the answer should be yes.
-Our current proof for Theorem~\ref{thm:main.RCF0}, in fact, goes through for the more general case when $\varphi(x;y)$ is an {\bf Archimedean formula} - formulas with parameters over an Archimedean subfield of $\sM$.
+\begin{theorem} Suppose $T$ is $\rcf$.
+Then an $L$-formula $\varphi(x;y)$ is stable if and only if it is equivalent over $T$ to a disjunction of formulas order-free isomorphic to a special stable $L$-formula. \end{theorem} One could ask whether the statement of the above theorem also holds for a stable formula with parameters, and we think the answer should be yes.
+Our current proof for Theorem~\ref{thm:main.RCF0}, in fact, goes through for the more general case when $\varphi(x;y)$ is a formula with parameters over an Archimedean subfield of $\sM$.
 However, the proof involves topological compactness.
 It is unclear if this technique transfers to the most general case when the infinite/non-Archimedean parameters occur in $\varphi(x;y)$.
 In a parallel direction, some natural subsequent questions could be the classification of stable formulas in $\Rr_\mathrm{exp}$ and $\Rr_\mathrm{an}$, multi-ordered fields (\cite{WillThesis}) or $\mathbb{Q}_p$.